 We aim for high levels of achievement, with every child numerate, and also to help our children create an understanding of the mathematical world in which they live.
-We promote a positive attitude and encourage an ability to think clearly, logically and confidently.

-As with English, we generally teach a daily mathematics lesson.
+We promote a positive attitude and encourage an ability to use problem solving and reasoning skills confidently.
+As with English, we teach a daily mathematics lesson using the White Rose mastery approach.
 The emphasis is on teaching mental strategies and class lessons are very focused, concentrating on teaching basic numeracy skills well.